Frequently Asked Questions

 What do you use to edit photos?

 All my photos are edited with Lightroom, using the RAW processing tools and multiple curves adjustments.
+I have even created Lightroom Presets which you can purchase, that I personally use for the base in all my photography.

 Who/what inspires you?